igorolhovskiy/volts/README.md

 #### Register with 1 account and make a call
 from `90001` to `88881`.
 Max wait time to answer - 15 sec, duration of connected call - 10 sec.</br>
-Point, we don't register account `90001` here, as we're not receiving a calls on it, just need to provide credentials on INVITE.
+Point, we don't register account `90001` here, as we're not receiving a calls on it, just need to provide credentials on INVITE.</br>
+Also trick, `match_account` in `accept` perfectly links with `account` in `register`.
 ```xml
 <config>
     <actions>